Chapter 14 : Progression

 “Eh, somewhere…” said Remus evasively.
 “They said they were coming to class, but I think they found something and wanted to have some fun first.
 I don’t know if—”

 “Excuse us!
 Watch out!” came a voice from behind us.
 We turned around; James was soaring through the air, standing on two brooms: one under each foot.
 Sirius had somehow gotten hold of a pair of Muggle roller skates, and was racing James through the hallway.
 People jumped out of the way in front of them to avoid being hit in the head by James or knocked down by Sirius, who it seemed hadn’t quite figured out how to skate.
-James leapt off the brooms as he reached the classroom, but Sirius was unable to brake and crashed into a nearby suit of armor.
+James leapt off the brooms as he reached the classroom, but Sirius was unable to brake and crashed into a nearby suit of armour.

 “Smooth, Padfoot,” James laughed as Sirius tried to stand up again in the roller skates.
 “I win.”
+He paused to look at the brooms critically.
+“This is actually quite effective – I think I’m going to invent a double broom.”

 Professor McGonagall poked her head out of the doorway, evidently trying to find the source of the clattering noises.
 Her eyes narrowed as she spotted James with two broomsticks and Sirius pulling the suit of armor back up off the floor.
 Sirius noticed McGonagall and said, “There was a strong wind in the hallway, Professor, that’s why this fell down.”
 McGonagall was unconvinced, possibly due to the fact that Sirius was still wearing his roller skates, and both of them got detention for the following night.